-The Gas in Buildings Scenario sees a 24% drop in total energy demand by 2050.
-In contrast to the Electrification Scenario, customers replace gas-consuming appliances with more efficient modern gas appliances.
+The Gas in Buildings Scenario sees a 25% drop in total energy demand by 2050.
+In contrast to the Electrification Scenario, customers replace gas consuming appliances with more efficient modern gas appliances.
+Differences in the pace of electrifying transportation accounts for the largest differences in demand between the scenarios.32

 The Behavior Change Scenario achieves the greatest drop in demand for energy (32%) with less use of the services that energy provides in transport and buildings.
 This scenario illustrates the benefits if policy makers act to encourage driving cars less and using fewer energy services in buildings.
 As we will see, achieving the levels of electrification required to hit the 2030 emission reduction limit presents several technical and economic challenges.
+This puts an even finer point on the need to encourage less energy use wherever possible.